Gallery Hours: Thursday-Friday, 5-9p; Saturday-Sunday 12a-8p | Free Artist Workshop: Saturday July 14, 2-4p | Luce Center Talk: Sunday June 24, 1-3p

 Community Kick-Off: June 8, 6-9p | Friday Nights at Florida: June 22, July 13, July 27 from 6-9p

 CulturalDC brings vibrant visual arts to the front steps of DC neighborhoods

 CulturalDC continues its strong history of presenting cutting-edge artwork and emerging artists through a Mobile Art Gallery.
 By outfitting a portable shipping container as a multi-functional space for art CulturalDC ensures that communities experience and engage in groundbreaking works.
 DC's first Mobile Art Gallery will move across the District for the 2017-2018 season, with a new exhibit and free public programming in every neighborhood it visits.

-While many recognized arts centers are located Downtown, CulturalDC is committed to delivering high-quality art directly to neighborhoods throughout the eight Wards in the nation’s capital.
+While many recognized arts centers are located Downtown, CulturalDC is committed to delivering high-quality art directly to neighborhoods in the nation’s capital.
 The Mobile Art Gallery is building bridges of access to arts and culture for all.
 In each new location, CulturalDC works with key stakeholders like BID's, ANC's, community organizations, schools, Main Streets, artists, and more to provide an immersive experience.